RobWar-code/AICode/README.md

-The weighted table is then used to select codes for random origination "Weighted Random Breeds" and to select instructions for monoclonal byte breeding inserts "Weighted Monoclonal Byte Breeds"
+The weighted table is then used to select codes for random origination "Weighted Random Breeds" and to select instructions for monoclonal byte breeding inserts.

 ###### Seedbed Rule and Template Specialisation